wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 The following prerequisites must be in place to implement information barriers:

-- **Required licenses for information barriers**: Information barriers is an advanced compliance feature and requires according licenses.
+- **Required licenses for information barriers**: Information barriers is an advanced compliance feature.
 The feature is available for users with one of the following licenses:

 	* Microsoft 365 E5/A5/G5
 	* Office 365 E5/A5/G5